yaniswang/markdownReader/README.md

-MarkdownReader
+markdownReader
 ==============

-Markdown Reader is a extention for chrome, used for reading markdown file.
+markdownReader is a extention for chrome, used for reading markdown file.

 Features:
 ==============